What You Need To Know About Visas

 Visas for stays in a country beyond six months, such as long-term research, can be complicated and require multiple considerations.

 For quick reference, we’ve compiled the country specific requirements and visa information most often sought by GSS clients.
 If your destination doesn’t appear here, please feel free to contact us with questions.

 Generally, the easiest way to apply for a Chinese visa is through a visa services vendor.
-Although we have a vendor relationship with TDS, you can use any visa services agency.
+Although we have a vendor relationship with A Briggs, you can use any visa services agency.

 Chinese visa requirements can change without notice and are often specific to the embassy or consulate where you've applied.
-TDS is in regular contact with embassies and consulates and will take a conservative stance when providing advice.
+Visa services agencies are in regular contact with embassies and consulates and may take a conservative stance when providing advice.